damonitor/damo/USAGE.md

-Access rate is the ratio of [`nr_accesses`](https://origin.kernel.org/doc/html/latest/mm/damon/design.html#region-based-sampling) of the region to maximum `nr_accesses` that possible on given DAMON parameters.
+Access rate is the ratio of [`nr_accesses`](https://origin.kernel.org/doc/html/latest/mm/damon/design.html#region-based-sampling) of the region to maximum `nr_accesses` that is possible on given DAMON parameters.
 For example, if the sampling interval is 5 milliseconds and the aggregation interval is 100 milliseconds, the "maximum nr_accesses" is 20 (100 milliseconds divided by 5 milliseconds).
 And if a region has `nr_accesses` value 4, it's access rate is 20% (`4 / 20 * 100`).

 #### Access hz